homelamb/homelamb.github.io/_drafts/2025-07-05-using-crowdsec-with-traefik-and-cloudflare-tunnels.md

 ```
 {: file="crowdsec/acquis.yaml"}

-# Testing the setup
+## Testing the setup

 With all the configuration now in place, start your docker containers again using `docker compose up`.

 You can use a device on another network to test whether Crowdsec is working.
 You should be able to access your containers using your public domain name.
-If you set up a `whoami` container as mentioned in the [previous post]({% post_url 2024-11-17-using-cloudflare-tunnel-with-traefik %}), you can use it to test.
+If you set up a `whoami` container as mentioned in the [previous post]({% post_url 2024-11-17-using-cloudflare-tunnel-with-traefik %}), you can use it for this test.
 On the other device, like your mobile phone, visit `https://whoami.TODO_YOUR_DOMAIN`.
 You should be able to load the page successfully.

 Now let's test that blocking is working.
 First, get the IP address of your other device.
-You can find it in Traefik's `access.log`.
+You can find it in Traefik's `access.log` file.
 This will be the same as the `X-Forwarded-Host` entry on the whoami web page.
-To block the page execute the following command in your terminal
+To block the device execute the following command in your terminal

 ```shell
 docker exec crowdsec cscli decisions add --ip TODO_OTHER_DEVICE_IP -d 10m
 ```

-This will add your device's IP to be blocklist for 10 minutes.
-Trying to access your containers web pages should now result in a `403` HTTP error response.
+This will add your device's IP to the blocklist for 10 minutes.
+Trying to access your containers' web pages should now result in a `403` HTTP error response.

 You can remove your IP from the blocklist by running